kwebio/kweb-docs/routing.rst

     <h1>User id: 997</h1>

-You can have as many *path()*s as you need, each with it's own path definition, which can contain zero or more parameters wrapped in {braces}.
+You can have as many path()s as you need, each with it's own path definition.
+The definition can contain parameters wrapped in {braces}.

-The value of any parameters can then be retrieved from the *params* map, but note that the values are wrapped in a *KVal<String>* object.
+The value of these parameters can then be retrieved from the *params* map, but note that the values are wrapped in a *KVal<String>* object.
 This means that you can use all of Kweb's `state management <https://docs.kweb.io/en/latest/state.html>`_ features to render parts of the DOM using this value.